orblivion/offline-cryptoparty/crypto_during.md

   * Microsoft Corporation
   * Certificate Authority
 * Once satisfied, go ahead and install.
-* You can verify files.
-(Linux and Mac have this built in)
+* You can now verify file integrity (Linux and Mac have this built in)
+  * Not authenticity, that's GPG

 ### People with GPG already